Foster Parents are Needed in Washington, DC

 Every child deserves a permanent home.

-The goal is reunification.
-All children entering foster care are to return to their birth families if possible.
+All children entering foster care are positioned to return to their birth families if possible.
+Foster parents are a temporary safe haven for children, as permanent placement such as adoption or returning home is worked out.
 Children should not spend their entire adolescence moving from one foster home to another, and with your help, they won’t have to.
-As a reuniting foster parent, you will provide a temporary home, while advocating for the child’s reunification with birth parents, or kin family, or an adoptive family if necessary.
-With your help, children can grow up with their family or find a permanent placement with an adoptive family.
-As birth parents work towards their goals, reunification starts with unsupervised, overnight, and weekend visits.
+As a reuniting foster parent, you will provide a temporary home while supporting the child’s reunification with birth parents, kin family, or an adoptive family if necessary.
+If you decide to adopt the child when there is an opportunity, that is great, too!
+What matters is that the child is safe and able to be placed in a permanent home.
+With your help, children can grow up with their families or find a permanent placement with an adoptive family.

 Why Reunification?